Bootstrapping holographic defect correlators in $\mathcal{N}=4$ super Yang-Mills: << O2 O2>> at strong coupling

 \subsection{Supersymmetrization of the correlator}

 The correlation function obtained in the previous section is \textit{not} supersymmetric, i.e. the three $R$-symmetry channels given in \eqref{eq:tildeF0}, \eqref{eq:tildeF1} and \eqref{eq:tildeF2} do not respect the Ward identities given in \eqref{eq:WI}.
-This happens because the inversion formula misses contributions from low-lying spins as anticipated in section \ref{subsec:LIF}.\footnote{ Such a phenomenon has already been observed for bulk correlators.
+This happens because the inversion formula misses contributions from low-lying spins $s \le s_*$ as anticipated in section \ref{subsec:LIF}.\footnote{ Such a phenomenon has already been observed for bulk correlators.
 For example, in the bootstrap of the Wilson-Fisher fixed point there is an ambiguity captured by a single $\ell=0$ block \cite{Alday:2016jfr,Alday:2017zzv}.
+In supersymmetric theories, one expects the inversion formula to converge better than in non-supersymmetric ones, see \cite{Lemos:2021azv} for a recent discussion. } The value of $s_*$ is related to the behavior of the two-point function in the Regge limit $z/\zb \to 0$ \cite{Lemos:2017vnx}, and in principle $s_*$ can be determined by careful analysis of the corresponding Witten diagrams.
+Instead, in the present work we use the heuristic that $s_*$ should take the minimal value that generates a supersymmetric correlator.
+As we show below, the resulting correlators make predictions which are in perfect agreement with the expectations from the topological sector.

-In supersymmetric theories, one expects the inversion formula to converge better than in non-supersymmetric ones, see \cite{Lemos:2021azv} for a recent discussion. } In order to obtain a supersymmetric correlator, we add defect families with operators of dimensions $\Dh = 0, 1, 2, \ldots$ and low spin $s \le s_*$.
+As we just argued, in order to obtain a supersymmetric correlator, we add defect families with operators of dimensions $\Dh = 0, 1, 2, \ldots$ and low spin $s \le s_*$.
 The OPE coefficients of these operators are unknowns that we fix by imposing the Ward identities \eqref{eq:WI}.
 We have found experimentally that the minimal ansatz consists on taking $s_*=0$ for $\tilde{F}_1(z,\zb)$ and $s_*=1$ for $\tilde{F}_2(z,\zb)$.
 To be precise, we define the final correlators $F_j(z,\zb)$ as

 As mentioned before, the free coefficients $k_n$, $p_n$, $q_{n,s}$ and $r_{n,s}$, can be fixed by requiring that the Ward identities are satisfied.
 In fact this fixes all the coefficients in terms of $q_{0,0}$ and $k_1$.
 Note that $q_{0,0}$ corresponds to the ambiguity $f_{0,0}(z,\zb)=1$, i.e.\ the defect identity.
 However, we know from the Witten diagrams analysis of section \ref{subsec:sugra} that the defect identity is given by the constant contribution $a_2^2$, and thus